byunw/byunw.github.io/multivariable-calculus.md

 On this page, I explain concepts using mathematical notation.
 What I write on this page is the representation of my understanding.

+## What is function?
+function f maps every element in the domain of f to exactly one element in the codomain of f.

 ## What is partial derivative?

 We have a function with one variable: